nathanielshak/advancedprogramming/Lesson1/macsetup.md

 	xcode-select: error: command line tools are already installed, use "Software Update" to install updates

-Just move on.
+Don't worry about it.
+Just continue.
 Otherwise, click through the next couple dialogue boxes and install the software.

 *Okay, we're almost there*.